Florence Turner: Biography

 Later that year, Florence was paired several times with heartthrob Wallace Reid, who was on his way to stardom.
 But with the rise of more stars such as Gene Gauntier and Marin Sais at Kalem Studios, Marion Leonard and Mary Pickford at Biograph Studios, and Florence Lawrence (Biograph, moving to IMP in 1910), Florence Turner was no longer quite as special.
 By 1913 she was looking for new pastures and left the United States accompanied by longtime friend Laurence Trimble, who directed her in a number of movies.
 They moved to England, where she and Larry began performing together in London music halls.

 Turner sometimes wrote screenplays and directed her own movies, including a number of comedies.
 She also organized her own production company, Turner Films, for which she made more than thirty shorts.
 These were shot at the Walton Studios of Cecil Hepworth, west of London.

 Turner entertained Allied troops during World War I. She returned to the U.S. after the Armistice, but was not as successful as before.
 In 1920, she again went to England, where she remained until moving to Hollywood, virtually forgotten, in 1924.

 By then she was thirty-nine years of age, and her starring days were long behind her.
 She continued to act in supporting roles into the 1930s.

 In 1928, she acted in a minor role on Broadway in Sign of the Leopard, which ran for 39 performances.

 Turner was placed on the payroll at MGM by Louis B. Mayer in the 1930s, but was limited in the assignments offered.
 She mostly played bit or small parts and worked as an extra.

 Last years

 She later moved to the Motion Picture Country House, a retirement community for the industry in Woodland Hills, California.

-After appearing in more than 160 motion pictures, Turner died at 61 in Woodland Hills.
+After appearing in more than 160 motion pictures, Turner died at the age of 61 in Woodland Hills.
 She was cremated at a mortuary in Hollywood and, at her request, there was no funeral service.
-She was buried at Chapel of the Pines Crematory.
+Her ashes stored in vault 1 at Chapel of the Pines Crematory.